tom-seddon/beeb_test_os/README.md

 If you are directed to "tap" a key, that means the action will not occur until the key is released.

-Some tests are marked as not using RAM: this means these tests don't need functioning RAM to operate.
-Other tests rely on RAM behaving properly and there may be spurious errors if not.

 Power on BBC Micro.

 On startup, the test OS does 5 writes of $00 to address $0000, does